Zenith302/sonic-sunrise/docs/zones.md

 # SUNRISE ZONE LIST

-ZONE NAMES, DETAILS, AND ORDERS ARE SUBJECT TO CHANGE FOLLOWING ZENITH'S BLESSING
+ZONE NAMES, DETAILS, AND ORDERS ARE SUBJECT TO CHANGE FOLLOWING ZENITH'S BLESSING sorry for cutting the shmup stages, I'd rather adapt their ideas for an original game 30 stages total.. fuck, lol

 **Flourishing Falls**
 - Lush tropical forest filled with waterfalls, rock formations, and winding landscape.